2i2c-org/team-compass/engineering/workflow/default-workflow.md

 ### 1. Pre-planning and refinement

-Tasks in the backlog are continually added and refined asynchronously by the whole team, ready for Iteration planning meetings, which rely on having sequenced and prioritized tasks to be available in the board's Up next column.
+Tasks in the backlog are continually added and refined asynchronously by the whole team.
+Product Management takes tasks from Refined and places them in order of priority in the Up Next column.
+Tasks that tie back to initiatives or contract deliverables are normally given priority.
-The backlog is regularly culled of tasks that are stale, in a monthly Backlog refinement meeting
+The backlog is regularly culled of tasks that are stale, a process that is mostly done asynchronously, with the occasional backlog refinement meeting called by Product Management as needed.

-Backlog refinement meetings should aim to prepare our backlog for planning by
-- Gaining a shared understanding of work to be done
-- Estimating work
-- Identifying and removing tasks that are stale or obsolete
-- Adjusting tasks that are in the wrong status or priority on the board
-- Identifying tasks that need further asynchronous refinement

-Tasks should tie back to initiatives or contract deliverables, and the refined column should also function as a buffer of uncommitted work to pull from if needed.
-This also allows initiative owners to queue up more than one sprint worth of work when they have a solid understanding of an initiative.

-Attendees of the Refinement meeting should include representatives from the following teams:
-- Engineering: for technical decision-making
-- Product: for product decision-making

-Product Managers at the meeting should come prepared to represent and advocate for Business Development interests.

 (meetings:sprint-planning)=

 ### 2. Iteration Planning Guide

-#### 🗓️ Between Refinement and Planning
+#### 🗓️ Before Iteration Planning

 A Product Manager will: